tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 development: JDeveloper, Enterprise Pack for Eclipse, or NetBeans.

-**What are Oracle’s plans for MySQL?**
+**What are Oracle's plans for MySQL?**

 Oracle plans to spend more money developing MySQL than Sun does now.

 Oracle expects to continue to develop and provide the open source MySQL

 database after the transaction closes.
-Oracle plans to add MySQL to Oracle’s
+Oracle plans to add MySQL to Oracle's

 existing suite of database products, which already includes Berkeley DB, an